 Isn’t a Criminal Case Enough?

-While Florida certainly has some strict penalties for drivers who choose to drink and get behind the wheel, the criminal consequences don’t include paying you for all of your damages.
+While Florida certainly has some strict penalties for drivers who choose to drink and get behind the wheel under the influence of alcohol, the criminal consequences don’t include paying you for all of your damages.
 Suppose you want justice and to receive compensation for your injuries and damages.
 In that case, you will need to file a personal injury lawsuit in addition to any criminal charges the at-fault party faces.
 An experienced Ocala drunk driving accident attorney can take on this task for you.

 While courts conduct criminal and civil cases separately, a criminal conviction can sometimes help recover monetary damages.
-Your attorney can use the prosecutor’s criminal evidence in your civil case.
+Your attorney can use the prosecutor’s criminal evidence in your civil drunk driving accident case.